fermitools/htvault-config/README.md

 tested by setting `name` to one of the individual machine names.
 In the testing case in order to test one of the peers give its name as the Vault server address to htgettoken `-a` and give the cluster name as the `--vaultalias` option.
-If kerberos is used, the kerberos keytab on the master machine should contain a host key matching the cluster name.
+If kerberos is used then the kerberos keytab on the master machine should contain a host key matching the cluster name, and if the machines are behind a load balancer or DNS round-robin then they all should have a `hostcert.pem` and `hostkey.pem` in `/etc/htvault-config` that has a Subject Alternate Name that matches the cluster name.

 The `myname` keyword is only needed if \`uname -n\` does not match the fully qualified domain name of the current machine when accessing